 Storing a card without a checkout

 Here your user adds a card to their profile, and card is charged later.
 Typically the card needs to be tested with the bank but you also don't want to take any money yet from the customer.
-The solution is to reserve an amount of R1.00 on the customer's card.
+The solution is to reserve an amount of R1.00 (for Nedbank acquiring set the amount to R0.00) on the customer's card.